 Predominantly a film and stage actress, Claire Danes has been a regular on two television series: her current show Homeland and the show that bolstered her career, My So-Called Life.
-While the show only lasted one season, the then-15-year-old rising actress won her first Golden Globe for her performance on the teen drama.
+While the show only lasted one season, the then-15-year-old rising actress received her first Emmy nomination and won her first Golden Globe for her performance on the teen drama.

 My So-Called Life has attracted a substantial cult following in the years since its original run was halted at one season, but the series about teen social issues wasn't much of a hit in the mid-nineties.
 Nevertheless, Danes shone bright as a promising young actress.

 As she cradles her first Golden Globe Award in the pressroom, Danes emanates the poise of a woman ten years her elder and offers an intellectual view on why the show hasn't thrived on TV despite the critical acclaim.

 "There's a lot of different reasons why it could not be doing so well," she begins.
 "First of all, I don't know about that Nielsen box system.
 Who knows what's up with that?
 I think it's on a weird timeslot and it's a really complicated show and it's very confusing to figure out how to market it.
 It's pretty fragile."